tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 **NOTE!**
 Various sedation scales may be used, including the Richmond Agitation Sedation Scale (RASS), the Pasero Opioid-Induced Sedation Scale (POSS), and the Innova Health System Sedation Scale (ISS).
 Determine which scale your facility uses and become familiar with that particular scale.

-# ~Question 17
+# ~Question 18
 Which nursing action is NOT a basic safety measure?

-[WRONG] Assessing the patient’s comfort levels.
+[WRONG] Assessing the patient’s comfort levels
-[WRONG] Making sure the side rails are up and the bed wheels are locked.
-[WRONG] Ensuring the suction device is set-up and ready.
-[RIGHT] Administering intravenous diphenhydramine.
+[WRONG] Making sure the side rails are up and the bed wheels are locked [WRONG] Ensuring the suction device is set-up and ready [RIGHT] Administering intravenous diphenhydramine

-# ~Question 18
+# ~Question 19
 Which action would the nurse plan to use for a patient on mechanical ventilation who experiences henodynamic instability from a sedative overdose?

-[WRONG] Assess the patient’s comfort levels.
+[WRONG] Assess the patient’s comfort levels
-[WRONG] Make sure the side rails are up and the wheels are locked.
-[RIGHT] Administer a bolus of intravenous fluid.
-[WRONG] Ensure the suction device is set-up and ready.
+[WRONG] Make sure the side rails are up and the wheels are locked [RIGHT] Administer a bolus of intravenous fluid [WRONG] Ensure the suction device is set-up and ready